 PhD Student in Cognitive Computational and Social Neuroscience - II° year.

-My research concerns modeling cortical computations related to mid-level vision and perceptual grouping in ecological conditions, employing functional magnetic resonance imaging (fMRI), magnetoencephalography (MEG) and multielectrode array recordings.
+My research concerns modeling cortical computations related to mid-level vision and perceptual grouping in ecological conditions, employing mainly functional magnetic resonance imaging (fMRI) and magnetoencephalography (MEG).
 Specifically, I’m interested in neural mechanisms involved in scene segmentation and shape features extraction from natural images.